flipperdevices/flipperzero-firmware/README.md

 When the action files and folders are rendered for display, any `XX_` prefix will be stripped.
 Additionally, all underscores will be replaced with spaces.
 Casing is preserved.

+## Signal playback
+The signal files are played back as recorded.
+During playback/transmit, the LED light will flash green until the action is complete.
+For RFID signals, they are continuously played back for 3 seconds.

+## Features on deck... maybe?
+- Horizontal layout
+- Customize length of RFID playback
+- Improved UI

+## Building / Install
+This app is currently built with `ufbt`, intended for the stock firmware.
+I have not tested this on other firmwares.
+I will post the `.fap` shortly.